Publishing modules on the Puppet Forge

 puppet module command if a user requests the module by specific version.
 You cannot delete a released version and upload a new version of the same release.

 In your web browser, navigate to the Puppet Forge and log in.

 Click Your Modules.

-Go to the module page of the module whose release you want to delete.
+Go to the module page of the module release you want to delete.

-Locate Select another release, choose the release you want from the drop down, and click Delete.
+Locate Select another release, choose the release you want from the drop-down list, and click Delete.

-You will be taken to a new page.
-On that page, you must supply a reason for the deletion.
-Note: Your reason will be visible to users on the Forge.
+A confirmation page will load, and you must supply a reason for the deletion.
+Note: Your reason will be visible to Forge users.

 Click Yes, delete it.